Andy-Shao/Gear-dependencies/README.md

 ```

 ### For Gradle
 You should use <a href="https://github.com/spring-gradle-plugins/dependency-management-plugin">io.spring.dependency-management</a> plugin.
-The basic build.gradle demo is that:
+The basic <b>build.gradle</b> demo is that:
 ```groovy
 plugins {
   id 'io.spring.dependency-management' version '1.0.4.RELEASE'